papypom/CloudPanel_WP_Scripts/README.md

 sudo update-alternatives --set phar.phar /usr/bin/phar.phar7.4
 ```

 The files in the cloudpanel folder can be copied to the /home/cloudpanel folder and are destined to be used by CRON (which can be set in CloudPanel).
-This save the whole Wordpress file folder in a single encrypted tar.gz.enc file, which can then be stored on your favorite cloud storage (Backblaze B2 works great).
+The nightly file saves the whole Wordpress file folder in a single encrypted tar.gz.enc file, which can then be stored on your favorite cloud storage (Backblaze B2 works great).
+The monthly & weekly file save the latest file to the monthly and weekly folder, respectively.